PacktPublishing/Hands-On-Artificial-Intelligence-for-Beginners/chapter10/readme.md

 ## Code

+- *TicTacToe*: Contains the code for the TicTacToe scetion
-- *Chapter3.ipynb*: Follows along with the frameworks section
+- *Atari*: Contains the code for the Atari game section

 ## Datasets